sidhomj/DeepTCR/README.md

 - Supervised models now have an additional option to use Multi-Sample Dropout to improve training and generalization.
 - Incorporation of LogoMaker so now when Representative Sequences are generated along with enriched motifs, seq logos are made and saved directly in the results folder under Motifs.
+- Improved Motif Identification algorithm behind supervised method Representative_Sequences that uses a multinomial linear model to identify which motifs are associated to predicted probabilites from neural network.